KskAdch/TopologicalNumbers.jl/paper/paper.md

 Topological insulators have been of considerable interest in the last decades [@Hasan2010Colloquium;@Qi2011Topological].
 These materials are new states of matter that are insulating in the bulk but have conducting states on their surfaces.
-The conducting states on the surface are protected by the topology of the bulk band structure, and the topological numbers, such as the first Chern number, second one, Z2 number, etc., are used to characterize them.
+The conducting states on the surface are protected by the topology of the bulk band structure, and topological numbers, such as first Chern number, second one, Z2 number, etc., are used to characterize them.
 As a typical example,
 the quantum Hall effect has the quantized Hall conductivity,